 John is sensitive to the problems and stress DPA clients have in navigating the often unfamiliar territory they find themselves in as litigants.
 He provides practical guidance and support and reassurance in order to help his clients carry out the role they have to assume.

-In 2015 John appeared in the High Court, and in arbitrations and inquests, for individuals, companies, local authorities, solicitors, executors and creditors.
+John has appeared in the High Court and inquests.
 The cases in which he appeared involved a wide range of issues and law.
 Here are some examples of John’s work in that period.

 Financial services: acting for a defendant director in complex multijurisdictional litigation in which claimant institutions sought to recover the value of significant investments managed by various defendants, alleging against the director amongst other things, misrepresentations, breaches of subscription and redemption agreements, acts of negligence and inducements to breach contractual obligations.